-The mission of Echo Horizon School and its Echo Center is to educate children in a collaborative environment that is academically challenging and developmentally appropriate.
+The mission of both Echo Horizon School and Echo Center NPS is to educate children in a collaborative environment that is academically challenging and developmentally appropriate.
 We actively promote mutual respect, individual responsibility and ethical action.
-The Echo Horizon graduate is an inquisitive and critical thinker who brings creativity, kindness and self-reliance to the lifelong journey of learning.
+The Echo Center graduate is an inquisitive and critical thinker who brings creativity, kindness and self-reliance to the lifelong journey of learning.

-Echo Center is committed to the auditory-oral approach as the first option for children with hearing loss.
+Echo Center NPS is committed to the auditory-oral approach as the communication option for children with hearing loss.
 The program is designed to develop listening, speech and language skills by involving children with hearing loss in mainstream classes onsite at Echo Horizon School.
-Echo Center operates within Echo Horizon School which provides a complete academic program, pre-kindergarten through sixth grade, to hearing, deaf, and hard of hearing students ages four through thirteen years of age.
-Through Echo Center, all students with hearing loss are fully mainstreamed into their classrooms.
-They participate in all areas of academic study including art, music, dance/theatre, and physical education.
-Each DHH teacher has a master degree from an accredited training program and holds a credential in their field.
-Speech, language, and auditory skills are promoted on a daily basis through a co-teaching model where a DHH and regular credentialed teacher team at each grade level.
-Each education specialist in hearing loss:
+Echo Center NPS operates within Echo Horizon Private School.
+Echo Center NPS/Echo Horizon offers a complete academic program, pre-kindergarten through sixth grade, to hearing, deaf, and hard of hearing students ages four through thirteen years of age in a full inclusion model.
+Through Echo Center, all students with hearing loss are fully included into their classrooms with their typically hearing peers as well as peers with hearing loss who have also chosen spoken language as their Mode of Communication (MOC).
+Echo Center students participate in all areas of academic study including art, music, dance/theatre, and physical education.
+Each Teacher of the Deaf has a master degree from an accredited training program and holds a credential in their field.
+Speech, language, and auditory skills are promoted on a daily basis through a unique co-teaching model where a DHH and General Education credentialed teacher form a teaching team and collaborate to serve each grade level.
+Each Teacher of the Deaf has responsibilities including but not limited to:

-- · Optimize speech, language, and listening skills - Provide daily support via a co-teaching mainstream model - Provide support of hearing aids, cochlear implants, and use of FM systems - Support parents - Provide resource/referral service
+- · Optimize speech, language, and listening skills - Monitor acoustic environment across all settings - Provide daily support via a co-teaching model - Provide support of hearing aids, cochlear implants, and use of Roger DM systems - Support the development of the students with hearing loss in their self-advocacy skills - Support parents of students with hearing loss - Provide resource/referral service

 Since our founding, we have developed a balanced and dynamic approach to education by fostering a warm, nurturing environment, providing a rigorous academic foundation, and emphasizing our core values of mutual respect, inclusiveness, self-reliance, and best educational practices.
 To promote inquiry and innovation, we provide the necessary opportunities for students to explore, discover, and create.
 We place a strong emphasis on ethical behavior and appreciation for diversity, creating a warm, heterogeneous community that fosters open-minded thinking and tolerance.
 Our students learn to be independent as they take advantage of opportunities to make choices and decisions.
 The fact that 10% of our children are deaf or hard of hearing has a profound and positive impact on all Echo Horizon School students when it comes to acceptance and appreciation of differences in others.
-Finally, we believe in the importance of giving all children an opportunity to be truly outstanding, whether that's in the classroom, in the arts or on the playground.
+Finally, we believe in the importance of giving all children an opportunity to be truly outstanding, whether that's in the classroom, in the arts, or on the playground.
 The result is an environment where students respect and admire one another for individual strengths.